Press "Enter" to skip to content

 2.1.
 Panic

-Panics are meant to be used for systemic unrecoverable errors.
-It can be triggered explicitly with the panic! macro, or is triggered implicitly by one of the following:
+Panics are, essentially, exceptions, that are reserved for systemic errors that are not meant to be handled.
+Generally speaking, panics cannot be caught.
+Panics can be triggered explicitly with the panic! macro, or are thrown implicitly by one of the following:

-• Calling unwrap() on Option if it is None.
+• Calling unwrap() on Result or Option, if it is Err or None, respectively.

-• Various arithmetic exceptions, such as division by zero and integer overflow.
+• Various arithmetic operation exceptions, such as division by zero or integer overflow.

 • Out-of-bounds array index.